babadro/burn/burn-book/src/basic-workflow/model.md

 }
 ```

-References in Rust allow us to point to a resource to access its data without owning it.
+References in Rust point to a resource to access its data without owning it.
 The idea of
 ownership is quite core to Rust and is worth
 [reading up on](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).